dizonivan11/website-builder/README.md

 ***
 **Current TODO:**
 <ol>
-<li>Capability of moving the widgets to either top or bottom of selected widget, not always inserting to top</li>
+<li>Capability of moving the widgets to either top or bottom of selected element, not always inserting at one top</li>
 </ol>

 **TODO List:**